dsrkafuu/aofuji-analytics/README.md

 #### SCSS Scopes

-All basic components in `@/components` should not use scoped styles, styles of those needs to be named like `v-component-ctx`.
+All basic components in `@/components` should not use scoped styles, styles of those needs to be named like `a-component-ctx`.

 Alternatively, all view components in `@/views` should use scoped styles.